FairwindsOps/polaris/docs/resources.md

 ## Range Checks

-Fairwinds can also verify that those values fall within a certain range.
+Polaris can also verify that those values fall within a certain range.
 These checks are not enabled by default, and as such do not have default values.
 The `cpuRequestRanges`, `cpuLimitRanges`, `memoryRequestRanges`, and `memoryLimitRanges` all support the following attributes:

 key | description
 ----|------------